Mission San Carlos Borromeo de Carmelo: Crops and livestock

 In the beginning, the mission relied on bear meat from Mission San Antonio de Padua and supplies brought by ship from Mission San Diego de Alcalá.
-In 1779, four years after the first Esselen baptism, the Native Americans at Carmel Mission harvested 1,660 bushels of wheat, 700 bushels of barley, 165 bushels of beans, and 85 bushels of maize.
+In 1779, four years after the first Esselen baptism, the Native Americans at Carmel mission harvested 1,660 bushels of wheat, 700 bushels of barley, 165 bushels of beans, and 85 bushels of maize.
 Four years later, the native laborers produced enough crops to support 700 people.
 The mission had more than 500 cattle and sheep.

-Carmel Mission continued to grow during most of the 18th century.
-By 1800, agriculture production at Carmel Mission was near its peak.
-The Mission reported to Mexico that it had 2,180 horses and cattle, and 4,160 smaller livestock, including sheep.
+Carmel mission continued to grow during the remainder of the 18th century.
+By 1800, agriculture production at Carmel mission was near its peak.
+The mission reported to Mexico that it had 2,180 horses and cattle, and 4,160 smaller livestock, including sheep.
 The total grain harvested was about 3,700 bushels per year with a high of 7,400 in 1797.
 In December 1832, the mission reported to Mexico that it had 2,100 cattle, 3,300 sheep, 410 horses, and 8 mules.

 Secularized and abandoned

-The Mexican government was concerned that the missions remained loyal to the Catholic Church in Spain.
-Only eight months later, in August 1833, the government secularized all of the missions and their valuable lands.
+After Mexico became independent, the Mexican government was concerned that the missions remained loyal to the Catholic Church in Spain.
+In August 1833, the government secularized all of the missions, and their stewardship of huge tracts of grazing land was revoked.
 The government stipulated that half the mission lands should be awarded to the native people, but this purpose was never accomplished.
-Most mission property was bought by government officials or their wealthy friends.
-The priests could not maintain the missions without the Indians' forced labor and the mission and lands were soon abandoned.
-The Indians were forced from the mission by the new landowners.
+Most mission property was granted to government officials and/or their wealthy friends.
+The priests could not maintain the missions without the neophytes' forced labor, and the mission and lands were soon abandoned.
+The neophytes were forced from the mission by the new landowners.
 Some attempted to return to their native ways, and others found work as ranch hands or servants on farms and ranches.

 By 1850, the mission was nearly a ruin.
 The stone chapel building was deteriorating while most of the adobe buildings were eroding away.
 The roof collapsed in 1852.